Is Google Analytics HIPAA Compliant in 2026? Enforcement Record & Risk Assessment

 5 min read

-No — Google Analytics is not HIPAA compliant.
-Google does not sign a Business Associate Agreement (BAA) for GA4, and Google's own terms prohibit sending data "Google could use or recognize as" personally identifiable information (Google Analytics Help — Best practices to avoid sending PII).
+No — Google Analytics is not HIPAA compliant in 2026.
+As of early 2026, Google's position remains unchanged from 2024-2025: Google Analytics is explicitly excluded from HIPAA-eligible services.
+Google does not sign a Business Associate Agreement (BAA) for GA4, and Google's own terms prohibit sending data "Google could use or recognize as" personally identifiable information.
 Without a BAA, any healthcare organization running GA4 on pages where visit metadata could combine with IP address or device ID to reveal a health condition is disclosing protected health information (PHI) to a vendor outside HIPAA's permitted pathways.

 This article dissects the enforcement record — what specifically triggered each major settlement — and provides a decision tree for page-level risk assessment, helping marketing analysts determine which surfaces can safely run analytics and which require immediate removal.